theangryangel/logstash-output-jdbc/README.md

 ## Support & release schedule
 I no longer have time at work to maintain this plugin in step with Logstash's releases, and I am not completely immersed in the Logstash ecosystem.
 If something is broken for you I will do my best to help, but I cannot guarantee timeframes.

 Pull requests are always welcome.

+If you want to act as an additional maintainer, please reach out to discuss.

 ## Changelog
 See CHANGELOG.md